 A list of courses approved for the thematic/cross-regional and South Asia option electives and requirements is available in the Jackson School Office of Student Services in Thomson 111 and by following this link (click HERE).

-For a list of courses offered Autumn 2011 click HERE.
+For a list of current courses offered click HERE.

 30 credits, to include the following: